Boundless baryons: how diffuse gas contributes to anisotropic tSZ signal around simulated Three Hundred clusters: Discussion and conclusions

 Beyond the massive clusters, the level of $y$ signals in this work are not detectable in an individual tSZ image in any current data, or even future data, due to the noise levels.
-The appendix provides some examples of what $y$ maps from the simulations would look like given forecasted noise for the upcoming Simons Observatory \citep[SO,][]{SO2019} and CMB-Stage 4 \citep[CMB-S4,][]{CMBS42022}.
-Stacking is necessary to increase the SNR sufficiently to measure the unbound gas.
+Appendix~\ref{sec:appendix} provides some examples of what $y$ maps from the simulations would look like given forecasted noise for the upcoming Simons Observatory \citep[SO,][]{SO2019} and CMB-Stage 4 \citep[CMB-S4,][]{CMBS42022}.
+Even with the improvements those surveys will bring, stacking will be necessary to increase the SNR sufficiently to measure the diffuse gas in all but the rarest systems.
+With current data, the diffuse gas is on the cusp of detectability with the methods employed in this work.
 At a level of $y\sim 10^{-7}$, the signal is of similar magnitude as the $1\sigma$ uncertainties in the oriented stacking analysis of ACT data (L22), which stacked $y$ map cutouts surrounding 5,500 DES clusters.
-To achieve a 3$\sigma$ measurement of a $y= 10^{-7}$ signal with ACT data, 9$\times$ more regions--with signals similar to \tth\ snapshots assessed in this work--are needed.
-Despite recent large increases in the overlap between the ACT and DES footprints, enabling future use of the full DES cluster catalog ($\sim10\times$ more clusters), most of these clusters are at lower masses than \tth\ clusters and thus their filamentary environments tend to produce smaller average tSZ signals.
-Therefore it is unclear whether the unbound signal will be readily detectable with this method in incoming ACT data.
-However, with improved methodologies or decreased SO noise levels, the detection should be possible \textit{given accurate subtraction of bound gas signals,} a major challenge to any missing baryons search.
+To achieve a 3$\sigma$ measurement of a $y= 10^{-7}$ signal with ACT data, 9$\times$ more regions---with signals similar to \tth\ snapshots assessed in this work---are needed.
+Despite recent large increases in the overlap between the ACT and DES footprints, enabling future use of the full DES Y3 cluster catalog ($\sim10\times$ more clusters), most of these clusters are at lower masses than \tth\ clusters and thus their filamentary environments tend to produce smaller average tSZ signals.
+Therefore it is unclear whether the diffuse signal will be readily detectable with this method in incoming ACT data.
+However, with improvements to the methodology and/or use of upcoming SO data, the detection should be possible \textit{given accurate subtraction of halo gas signals,} a major challenge to any missing baryons search.

-Future work will examine the effects of different feedback prescriptions on these findings.
-The AGN jets in \textsc{Simba} have a particularly strong effect on the WHIM at large radii from halo centres.
-Meanwhile, for example, in Illustris TNG several differences in the jet prescription lead to a less extreme ejection of gas towards large radii, causing mock Compton-$y$ maps from Illustris TNG to more closely resemble the \textsc{Simba} model without AGN jets \citep{Yang2022}.
-Anisotropic methods to study tSZ, such as the ones used in this work that can be straightforwardly applied to observations, will be well-suited to probe such differences and constrain feedback models with upcoming observational data.
-Additionally, the small volume of \tth\ zoom simulations as compared to cosmological volumes make \tth\ well suited for re-runs with subtle changes to the feedback mechanisms, and future work will explore this.